bazaah/trope/README.md

 #### Options

-* `-I` `--input` Used to add merging canidates with syntax: *PATH/FILENAME.extension* each canidate seperated by a space
+* `-I` `--input` Used to add merging candidates with syntax: *PATH/FILENAME.extension* each candidate separated by a space
 * `-O` `--output` Defines or creates the desired output file with syntax: *PATH/FILENAME.extension*

 ## Examples